tamiragun/vanilla-assessment/README.md

 ## Introduction

 As part of a technical assessment, I reproduced a given design of three blog posts in cards.
+To view the final result, check here: https://vanilla-assessment.netlify.app/.

 ![Provided design to reproduce](/public/design.png)